calebfroese/aws-sam-bloodrush/README.md

 ### for Production

-We are using [Parcel](https://parceljs.org) to create light production builds.
+We are using [Webpack](https://webpack.js.org) to create minified production builds.
 You can build for production with `$ npm run build:prod`.
 Production builds do not include tests or sourcemaps, and are only the single `lambdas` entrypoint referenced in the SAM template.